 When investing in human capital, comparable security can not be attained because, in the case of default, the individual can not be sold (Friedman, 1962).

 Does this citation give less information than the other examples here?
 In what way?
-In what types of texts would this citation be preferred?

-HEDGING: What is the problem with these statements?
+What is the problem with these statements?

 The income gap in the United States cannot be solved by tax policy.

 Market deregulation improves welfare.